ericyoc/iot_device_firmware_analysis_poc/README.md

 Feel free to modify these parameters in the `analyze_firmware()` function to suit your needs.

-## Firmware Analysis Tool Disclaimer
+## IoT Device Firmware Analysis Tool Disclaimer

 This script is provided for educational and research purposes only.
 The use of this tool should comply with all applicable laws and ethical guidelines.
 The authors and contributors are not responsible for any misuse or damage caused by this script.